Investment Funds Update: Requirement for Trustees to Identify Beneficial Owners

 The trustee must keep a record of the actions it took to identify the trust's beneficial owners.
 These records must be retained for at least five years after the date on which the final distribution is made under the trust.
 At the end of this period, the trustee must make arrangements for the records to be deleted.
 This is with the exception to cases where the trustee is required to retain the records by operation of law or for the purpose of court proceedings or where any person to whom the information relates consents to the retention of the records.

 6. Duty to inform other designated persons

 Where a trustee of a trust enters into an occasional transaction with a designated person such as, but not limited to, financial institutions, legal professionals, accountants, company service providers and property service providers, the trustee must do the following:

-Inform the designated person in writing it is acting as a trustee;
+Inform the designated person in writing that it is acting as a trustee

 Failure to comply

-Failure to comply with the obligations under the Regulations is an offence and a trustee shall be liable, on summary conviction, to a fine a class A fine (a fine not exceeding €5,000).
+Failure to comply with the obligations under the Regulations is an offence and a trustee shall be liable, on summary conviction, to a class A fine (a fine not exceeding €5,000).

 Future outlook: access to the Central Register of Beneficial Ownership

 The Regulations are one of a number of measures transposing AMLD4 into Irish law.
 For Irish companies, the Companies Registration Office is expected to launch a Central Register of Beneficial Ownership (CRBO) during the second quarter of 2019.
 Subject to the adoption of legislation implementing the CRBO, it is understood that the CRBO for companies will be available for inspection by state authorities and financial intelligence units (without restriction) and any person or organisation that can demonstrate a legitimate interest.